0xmozak/mozak-vm/book/token-wallet-example/src/CPC.md

 ```
 This structure would be appended to `CallTape`, essentially recording the dialogue between the programs as defined by the script.

 During the zkvm execution, `call_send` essentially reads off from the correct `CPCMessage` from the `CallTape` and extracts the `ret` value.
 This corresponds to initiating the dialogue, and acknowledging that it has received the response.

 ### Usage in requesting wallet for approval

-Consider a scenario where a `usdc_token` program needs permission from an `alice_wallet` program to transfer USDC tokens to bob_wallet.
+Consider a scenario where a `usdc_token` program needs permission from a `alice_wallet` program to transfer USDC tokens to bob_wallet.
 Here's how `call_send` comes into play:

 ```rust